Professor Andrew McRae

 Telephone: 01392 724258

 Andrew McRae is Head of Department and Professor of Renaissance Studies in the Department of English.

 His publications include: God Speed the Plough: The Representation of Agrarian England, 1500-1660 (Cambridge, 1996); Literature, Satire and the Early Stuart State (Cambridge, 2004); Literature and Domestic Travel in Early Modern England (Cambridge, 2009); and (as co-editor) ‘Early Stuart Libels: an edition of poetry from manuscript sources'.
 He is currently the Principal Investigator for the AHRC-funded ‘Stuart Successions Project’ and 'The Poly-Olbion Project', and was recently awarded an AHRC follow-on grant for the project 'The Stuart Successions: fresh approaches to the understanding of seventeenth-century history and literature'.

 Professor McRae is a member of the AHRC Advisory Board, a Principal Fellow of the Higher Education Academy, and a QAA institutional reviewer.
 At the end of 2012-13 he stepped aside from his role as Associate Dean, Education, in order to take a year's research leave.
-In 2014-15 he is returning as Head of English.
+In 2014-15 he returned as Head of English.
 In that role, he maintains 'A Head of Department's Blog', and he tweets @McRaeAndrew.